vchen007/vchen007.github.io/_posts/2019-10-30-Predicting-Loan-Repayment.md

 df = pd.get_dummies(df, drop_first=True)
 ```
 ## Regression on the Data
 Using simple linear regression to fill in the missing values for Credit Score followed by Annual Income.
+First predict 'Credit Score' and then 'Annual Income' due to credit score not being directly affected by salary.

 ```python
 # Take out Loan Status and Annual Income